MySQL What is DDL, DML and DCL?

 - INSERT - insert data into a table

 - UPDATE - updates existing data within a table

 - DELETE - Delete all records from a database table

 - MERGE - UPSERT operation (insert or update)

 - CALL - call a PL/SQL or Java subprogram

-- EXPLAIN PLAN - explain access path to data
+- EXPLAIN PLAN - interpretation of the data access path

-- GRANT - gives user's access privileges to database
+- GRANT - allow users access privileges to database

-- REVOKE - withdraw access privileges given with the GRANT command
+- REVOKE - withdraw users access privileges given by using the GRANT command